amonfire/libreCMC/docs/How_To_Build_libreCMC.md

  If the build fails, type:

  `make V=s`

+ The build process can be accelerated by running multiple concurrent job processes using the -j-option:

+ `make -j <your number of CPU cores + 1>`

+ To avoid build errors with -j option, it is advised to pre-fetch all source code for all dependencies before :

+ `make download`

  if there are missing dependencies in your build environment, please install them and then run `make`.